ekaterinailin/AltaiPony/docs/source/tutorials/02_Detrending.rst

 15h, as a first step in the analysis, and follows it up by two Sav-Gol detrending iterations to remove variability on 6h and 3h timescales.

-To see what means, let’s a different light curve:
+To see what that means, let’s try a different light curve:

 .. code:: ipython3